-I enjoy building product models in 3D as a industrial designer.
+I enjoy building product models in 3D as an

 My name is Mark Feuring, and as a painter, I work with an abstract style of caricature imagery using water miscible oil paints on canvas.
 The journey of painting for me works through a non-objective style of abstract expression.
 My paintings range in size from around 20X24 inches.

 I enjoy the work of cartoon style imagery as influenced by animation while growing up in the 1970's.
 When I was a child, imagery from artists such as Walt Disney, Looney Tunes and Dr. Seuss was everywhere in media.
 I am influenced by painters such as Joan Miro, Jackson Pollock, Pablo Picasso and other expressionist movements of the 1920's and 1930's.

 Working the paint around the canvas, I improvise what shapes and forms may become recognizable.
 With design I may pre-conceive a form or model.
 Painting is more of a free art form where improvisation can occur with a practiced style.
 Over time and the building of generative ideas there may be a reflective circumstance which will begin to take over the image creation on the canvas.
 Expressive qualities of color and line making quality all build the coherent and applicable abstract images with paint.